-This will cover your garden in gravel to a depth of 50mm which is recommended to retqin valuable soil moisture and inhibit weed growth.
+This will cover your garden in gravel to a depth of 50mm which is recommended to retain valuable soil moisture and inhibit weed growth.

-The laying of weedmat first is a good idea to keep the gravel separate to the soil.
+Handy tip: Lay weedmat first to keep the gravel separate to the soil.
 Weedmat is woven to enable water to pass through and will degrade in sunlight and break up over time.